- Dizziness and vertigo are often early symptoms of multiple sclerosis.

 Multiple sclerosis (MS) is an immune system disease that affects the central nervous system.
-In MS, inflammation damages myelin, the protective covering around nerve cells.
-The resulting scar tissue (lesions) interferes with nerve signal transmission.
+With MS, inflammation damages myelin, the protective covering around nerve cells.
+The resulting lesions, or scar tissue, interfere with the transmission of nerve signals.

-Vertigo is an intense sensation of spinning — similar to what you feel on a twirling amusement park ride — even if you’re not moving.
-The first time you experience can be very unsettling, even frightening.
+Vertigo is an intense sensation of spinning, even if you’re not moving.
+It’s similar to what you feel on a twirling amusement park ride.
+The first time you experience vertigo can be very unsettling, even frightening.

 Vertigo may be accompanied by nausea and vomiting.
 It can continue for hours, or even days.
-Sometimes, dizziness and vertigo are accompanied by visual disturbances, tinnitus or hearing loss, and difficulty standing or walking.
+Sometimes, dizziness and vertigo are accompanied by vision problems, tinnitus or hearing loss, or trouble standing or walking.

 The lesions that result from MS make it difficult for nerves within the central nervous system to send messages to the rest of the body.
-Symptoms of MS vary according to the location of the lesions.
+This causes MS symptoms, which vary according to the location of the lesions.
 A lesion or lesions in the brain stem or cerebellum, the area of the brain that controls balance, may cause vertigo.
-According to a report out of the University of Texas, about 20 percent of MS patients experience vertigo.

 Over-the-counter (OTC) anti-motion sickness medications may be all you need.
 These are available as oral tablets or as skin patches.
-If dizziness or vertigo becomes chronic, your doctor may prescribe more powerful anti-motion sickness or anti-nausea medications.
+If dizziness or vertigo becomes chronic (long-lasting), your doctor may prescribe more powerful anti-motion sickness or anti-nausea medications.

-In cases of severe vertigo, a short course of corticosteroids may be recommended.
-Some patients are able to improve balance and coordination with physical therapy.
+In cases of severe vertigo, your doctor may suggest a short course of corticosteroids.
+Also, physical therapy may be helpful in improving balance and coordination.

-The balance issues caused by dizziness and vertigo can increase the risk of injury due to falls.
-This is especially true for people whose symptoms include trouble walking, weakness, and fatigue.
+The balance issues caused by dizziness and vertigo increase the risk of injury due to falls.
+This is especially true for people whose MS symptoms already include trouble walking, weakness, and fatigue.
 A few safety measures around the home can help reduce this risk:

 - Use a cane or a walker.